aws-samples/aws-hpc-tutorials/content/04-fsx-for-lustre/10-summary.md

 ![Delete Cluster](/images/pcluster/pcmanager-delete.png)

 By deleting the cluster the EC2 instances (head node and compute fleet) will be terminated.
-The FSx for Lustre file system will also be deleted as it was created by AWS ParallelCluster as part of the cluster.
+The **Amazon FSx for Lustre** file system will also be deleted as it was created by **AWS ParallelCluster** as part of the cluster.
-However the data from that file system is still archived in your Amazon S3 bucket.
+However the data from that file system is still archived in your **Amazon S3** bucket.
-You can use this Amazon S3 bucket to populate another FSx for Lustre file system.
+You could use this **Amazon S3** bucket to populate another **Amazon FSx for Lustre** file system.
 If you want to delete the bucket, you first have to delete all objects in it.
-You can do this in your Cloud9 IDE terminal:
+You can do this in your **AWS Cloud9** IDE terminal:

 ```bash
 aws s3 rm s3://mybucket-${BUCKET_POSTFIX} --recursive